Bukalapak shifts focus to profits as WeWork woes dull shine of Asian unicorns

 Other Asian unicorns cutting jobs in recent months include Zomato, an India-based food delivery and restaurant reservation startup that slashed 540 employees from its customer support team, or 10% of its overall workforce.
 One of Hong Kong's first unicorns, Tink Labs, which provides free-to-use smartphones in hotels around the world, is reportedly set to shut down.

-Fellow Indonesian unicorn Traveloka is meanwhile scaling back the use of discounts to draw-in customers and build market share in fast-growing Indonesia.
+Fellow Indonesian unicorn Traveloka is meanwhile seen as scaling back the use of discounts to draw in customers and build market share in fast-growing Indonesia.

 "As quite a few of these unicorns move to a more mature age, reality will start to bite," Halley said.
 "They may well be discovering that investor appetite for pouring endless amounts of money into loss-making ventures with no near-time sight of profitability will be more difficult marching into 2020.
 Scale is no longer a unique selling proposition when technology makes barriers to entry relatively low."